IceFog72/ST-NoShadowDribbblish/README.md

 Inspiered by (old broken)Dribbblish Spicetify theme.

 Version with no shadows, and more refined.
-To turn off animations set - Blur Strength to 0.
+To turn off animations set - Blur Strength to 0 in ST.

+DO NOT EDIT !
+`
+  --animation-duration: 0.01s;
+`
+setting it to 0, If you don't want to get stuck at loading screen.

 Theme work with Codex and Notebook Extensions, and others.